-An essential ingredient to have on hand to add mild heat, depth of flavour and red colour to Indian dishes and soups.
+An essential ingredient to have on hand to add red colour, mild heat and a smokey flavour to Indian marinades, curries and soups.

-Dehydrated Kashmiri red chillies can be purchased in large bags from most ethnic or health food stores.
+Kashmiri red chillies can be easily found in most supermarkets, Indian shops or health food stores.

 - Add the chillies to boiling water to rehydrate them – they will start to swell.
 Boil for around 10 minutes.